ExaWorks/psij-python/docs/user_guide.rst

 |

+When no errors occur, a job goes through the following sequence of states:
+`NEW` -> `QUEUED` -> `STAGE_IN` -> `ACTIVE` -> `STAGE_OUT` -> `CLEANUP` ->
+`COMPLETED`.
+However, failures and cancellations can occur at any stage of the process and PSI/J allows for certain intermediate states to be followed even when a failure occurs.
+For example, if a job fails, it may be desirable to stage out various log files in order to troubleshoot failures, and PSI/J accounts for such a scenario (for details, see `File Staging`_).
+More specifically, the rules are as follows:

+- If a failure or cancellation occurs before the job reaches the `ACTIVE` state, it could not have produced meaningful log files, and the stage out state is skipped.
+Cleanup is also skipped to allow for troubleshooting.

+- If a failure or cancellation occurs during the actual job execution (the `ACTIVE` state), stage out and cleanup are executed in sequence.

+- Cancellation requests are ignored during the stage out and clean up states.

+- If an error occurs during stage out or cleanup, the state immediately becomes `FAILED` and any possible further states are skipped.

+- If the job fails and an error occurs during stage out or cleanup, the job fails with an error that contains information about both failures.

 .. note::
     The state of the job as returned by the ``wait()`` method is the state that caused the ``wait()`` call to return.
 It may or may not match the state